Acsigen/sysadmin-playground/Linux/Procedures/WireGuard.md

 Don't forget to open the port 51820 on your firewall.

-**It won't forward traffic if the the server runs inside an LXC container due to kernel restrictions.**

 ### Launch the server

 To start the VPN server run the following commands: